‘LHHATL’: Jasmine Washington Child Support Case Stalled, Can’t Find Kirk Frost

 A post shared by Kirk (@frost117) on

-Kirk can’t hide forever so he might as well step up and take the paternity test the way Stevie J did with Joseline Hernandez.
-Then again, it looks like Kirk knows that baby Kannon is his where Stevie really believed he wasn’t the father of baby Bonnie Bella.
+Kirk can’t hide forever, so he might as well step up and take the paternity test the way Stevie J did with Joseline Hernandez.
+Then again, it looks like Kirk knows that baby Kannon is his, whereas Stevie really believed he wasn’t the father of baby Bonnie Bella.
 However, Kirk’s stall tactics won’t stop him from taking responsibility forever and really just make him look like more of a jerk not only for avoiding the paternity test but also for cheating on Rasheeda in the first place.

-As far as their marriage is concerned, based on social media, the pair are still going strong despite all of the drama we’ve seen on Season 6 of Love & Hip Hop Atlanta just in the first episode.
-Based on the way things started, episode 2 might be even more explosive as Rasheeda sets out to figure out exactly what is going on with Kirk now.
+As far as their marriage is concerned, based on social media, the pair are still going strong despite all of the drama we’ve seen during Season 6 of Love & Hip Hop Atlanta just in the first episode.
+Based on the way things started, Episode 2 might be even more explosive as Rasheeda sets out to figure out exactly what is going on with Kirk now.
 Will they ever actually split up or get divorced, though?

 A post shared by Jasmine Washington (@jasminebleu) on

-Time will tell but a lot of LHHATL fans think that Kirk and Rasheeda are in it for the long haul and as much as he’ll never leave her no matter how many lies he tells his side chicks, she’s not really trying to leave him either.
-So is anyone surprised that Kirk Frost also isn’t responding to comment on the Jasmine Washington paternity and child support claims?
+Time will tell, but a lot of LHHATL fans think that Kirk and Rasheeda are in it for the long haul.
+As much as he’ll never leave her no matter how many lies he tells his side chicks, she’s not really trying to leave him either.
+So is anyone surprised that Kirk Frost isn’t commenting on the Jasmine Washington paternity and child support claims?
 Instead, he keeps posting old pictures of himself with his other son and throwing shoutouts to Rasheeda on Instagram.

-{Featured Image by VH1]
+[Featured Image by VH1]